phuze/phuze.github.io/_posts/2022-02-18-using-unsupported-jekyll-plugins-with-github-pages.md

     jekyll/builder:latest /bin/bash -c "chmod -R 777 /srv/jekyll && chmod -R 777 /usr/gem && jekyll build"
 {% endhighlight %}

-It is necessary to grant public read/write permissions to both the `/srv/jekyll` and `/usr/gem` directories, otherwise you'll encounter build errors like this:
+It is necessary to grant public read/write permissions to both the `/srv/jekyll` and `/usr/gem` directories, otherwise you'll encounter build errors:

 > There was an error while trying to write to `/srv/jekyll/Gemfile.lock`.
 It is
 > likely that you need to grant write permissions for that path.
 > Error: Process completed with exit code 23.

 The last step of our job, is to deploy our Jekyll website to GitHub pages.
-We accomplish this by creating a dedicated branch containing everything you'd find within the build directory, `/_site`.
-We'll then update our repository settings to serve our Pages site from that branch.
+We accomplish this by pushing our build changes to our deployment branch.

 {% highlight yaml %}
 - name: 🧪 Push the site to the gh-pages branch